remka/tilesheet/README.md

 ## Limitations / TODO

-* Only supports square tiles for now
+* Only supports square tiles
+* New image only created a single row for now (TODO: add square-ish image creation)

 ## Credits / Thanks